The New Democrats: On the Social Roots of Asian American Partisan Political Behavior

 Abstract: An important question in the study of Asian American political behavior is why members of this group, who have some Republican predispositions, are strong Democratic supporters.
 How do Asian Americans develop preferences for the Democratic Party?
 This paper considers this question through a theory-building case study of political socialization in Houston, Texas, a mixed-partisan area where many Asian Americans support Democrats.
 Using qualitative interviews and supplemental survey data, I examine voting behavior and partisan identification, developing a socially-based explanation for high levels of Democratic support.
 I argue that Asian Americans develop Democratic preferences through interactions within peer groups.
 These peer groups vary in composition by generational status, leading to different reasons for Democratic support across generations.
 I find that first-generation Asian Americans primarily interact with fellow Asian immigrants.
 Relative to their children’s generation, they develop positive attitudes about conservative ideology but vote for Democrats because they perceive contemporary Republicans as ideologically extreme.
 In contrast, transitional-generation and second-generation Asian Americans have racially diverse peer groups.
 Rarely discussing politics at home, they develop pro-Democratic attitudes through interactions with liberal friends in educational settings.

 Abstract: College is a key pathway to political participation, and lower-income individuals especially stand to benefit from it given their lower political participation.
 However, rising inequality makes college disproportionately more accessible to higher-income students, creating many predominantly-affluent campuses.
 Do low-income students gain a participatory boost from attending college?
 How does the prevalence of affluent students on campus affect this gain Predominantly-affluent campuses may create participatory norms that elevate low-income students’ participation.
 Alternatively, they may create affluence-centered social norms that marginalize these students, depressing their participation.
-Using a large panel survey (201,011 students), controls on many characteristics, and quasi-experimental tests, we find that predominantly-affluent campuses increase political participation to a similar extent for all income groups, thus failing to close the gap.
+Using a large panel survey (201,011 students), controls on many characteristics, and tests for selection effects, we find that predominantly-affluent campuses increase political participation to a similar extent for all income groups, thus failing to close the gap.
 We test psychological, academic, social, political, financial, and institutional mechanisms for the effects.
 The results carry implications for the self-reinforcing link between inequality and civic institutions.

 "Socializing Democrats: Examining Asian American Vote Choice with National Surveys."